oracle/terraform-provider-oci/website/docs/d/os_management_hub_managed_instances.html.markdown

 * `location` - (Optional) A filter to return only resources whose location matches the given value.
 * `location_not_equal_to` - (Optional) A filter to return only resources whose location does not match the given value.
 * `managed_instance_id` - (Optional) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the managed instance.
 This filter returns resources associated with this managed instance.
+* `management_station` - (Optional) A filter to return resources that are associated with the specified management  station [OCIDs](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm).
+* `management_station_not_equal_to` - (Optional) A filter to return resources that aren't associated with the specified management  station [OCIDs](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm).
 * `os_family` - (Optional) A filter to return only resources that match the given operating system family.
 * `profile` - (Optional) A multi filter to return only managed instances that match the given profile ids.
 * `profile_not_equal_to` - (Optional) A multi filter to return only managed instances that don't contain the given profile [OCIDs](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm).